ququa/DitchClassEnhanced/README.md

+# Made by hunter

-# Art Class Enhanced
+# Ditch Class Enhanced

-* 🖌️🎓🎨 Regular Art Class but enhanced, including an integrated emulator, more games, improved app list, and a browser. 🖌️🎓🎨
+* 🖌️🎓🎨 Regular Ditch Class but enhanced, including an integrated emulator, more games, improved app list, and a browser. 🖌️🎓🎨
 * The website is best viewed at a Chromebook's native resolution (below 1080p).
 * This repository is made to be forked and the Vercel link is just to showcase the site.